 Now just insert the following shortcode wherever you want the Table of contents to appear:

-] with the name of the class you obtained in step 2.
-Don’t forget to add the dot (.) in front of it within the double quotation marks.
+Replace [classname] with the name of the class you obtained in step 2.
+Don’t forget to add the dot (.) before it within the double quotation marks.
 You can see what this looks like in the first screenshot that I’ve shown you.

-So if you want to include ALL the headings in the article, just use:
+So if you want to include ALL the headings in the article, just use the following:

 As you can see, only the headings below the TOC have been added, even though there are some additional headings above it.